-Protein: All you need to know as an endurance athlete
+Protein: All you need to know as an athlete

 Protein fulfils many important functions in your body.
 To perform its tasks optimally, your body must be provided with the necessary basic protein requirements.